icpc/ccs-specs/docs/readme.md

 This documentation is build with the script `update_docs.sh` from this `gh-pages` branch.
-That script builds the documentation from each relevant branches and writes it to the `gh-pages` branch for publication.
+That script builds the documentation from each relevant branches and commits it to the `gh-pages` branch for publication.

 To be able to run `update_docs.sh`, you need the following: